 |Cloze (fill in the blank)||.72|

 |Oral Reading Fluency||.91|

 To interpret the correlation data, consider that a perfect match would be 1.0.
-As you can see, oral recall/retelling, fill in the blank, and question answering are all above 0.6, which indicates there is a strong correlation.
+As you can see, oral recall/retelling, fill-in-the-blank, and question answering are all above 0.6, indicating a strong correlation.
 Oral reading fluency is by far the strongest, with a .91 correlation.

 Reading fluency is a synthesis of three factors